lifegraph/graphbutton-wifly/README.md

-# GraphButton, a circuit that posts to the Open Graph using a WiFly Module
+# GraphButton, a circuit that posts to the Open Graph

+This tutorial is written to use **the WiFly Module**.

 This is a tutorial for posting to the open graph using the same backend as the [GraphButton](https://github.com/lifegraph/graphbutton-imp).
 The only difference in this is that we'll be using a [Sparkfun WiFly Module ($35)](https://www.sparkfun.com/products/10822) instead of the Electric Imp.